 The other economic theory of pre-award interest is the ‘forced loan’ theory.
 We take as a starting point that, if the respondent had paid the damage as at the date of the bad act, the claimant would have been made whole.
 Effectively, therefore, the claimant has not only been deprived of the use of money since the date of the bad act but this money has been available to the respondent.
 It is as if the claimant has made a loan to the respondent.
 If the claimant had received the money then, and then lent it to the respondent, the claimant would be in exactly the same position they are in now.
 In terms of economic incentives, the forced loan theory ensures that the respondent does not have an incentive to expropriate assets merely as a cheap source of finance.

 The difference between the risk-free rate theory and the forced-loan theory amounts to a different view of default risk.
 The risk-free rate theory takes the view that the respondent will pay the award.
 The reason why the respondent, at the time of the bad act, had to pay more than the risk-free rate for its borrowing is that lenders considered the respondent might default.
 Under this theory, there is no reason for the tribunal to build in a premium to the damages award to offset the possibility that the award might not be paid.
 Instead, the tribunal sets its award on the assumption that the award will be paid.

-Some investment treaties refer to the use of a ‘normal commercial rate’, and some arbitral awards use this phrase, sometimes to justify the use of Libor, or Libor plus a spread.
+Some investment treaties refer to the use of a ‘normal commercial rate’, and some arbitral awards use this phrase, sometimes to justify the use of LIBOR, or LIBOR plus a spread (as noted above, LIBOR has now been discontinued, so future awards may use a LIBOR successor rate).
 However, all market rates could be described as ‘commercial’; the difference between rates is that they relate to different risks.
 The commercial rate for a risk-free loan is not the same as the commercial rate for a risky loan.

 What rates do tribunals actually use?